-Monitor BitLocker and device encryption
+Monitor device encryption with Intune

 To find the report, Sign in to the Intune and go to Device Configuration, and then under Monitor, select Encryption report.

 The encryption report shows common details across the supported devices you manage.
 The following sections provide details about the information that Intune presents in the report.